 A carbon consumption tax has been proposed, which is applied like a normal consumption tax but on the basis of CO2 implications in the production of goods and services.
 This would require certification of sources, not just at manufacturing level but also upstream to power generation, and at the border for imports (where assumptions re electricity inputs would need to be made).
 It would be equitable between domestic production and imports.
 Professor Dieter Helm in the UK is a proponent of this, but it is not implemented anywhere.

 The ongoing UNFCCC negotiations

-Discussions followed two parallel tracks, the first considering future emissions reduction commitments for Annex I Parties to the Kyoto Protocol, the second considering long-term global cooperative action to address climate change This second track has a more sensitive task, as it includes the USA, without emissions reduction targets for the first commitment period, and also developing countries, which did not have emissions reduction targets.
+Discussions followed two parallel tracks, the first considering future emissions reduction commitments for Annex I Parties to the Kyoto Protocol, the second considering long-term global cooperative action to address climate change.
+This second track had a more sensitive task, as it included the USA, without emissions reduction targets for the first commitment period, and also developing countries, which did not have emissions reduction targets.

 Decisions on appropriate action beyond 2012 have generated a great deal of controversy.
 Emissions from developing countries are expected to rise as they increase their use of fossil fuels to meet their need for energy for development.
 Many developed countries want developing countries to limit the growth in their emissions.
 Developing countries point out that their per capita emission are still much lower than developed countries and believe that developed countries should show their commitment to reducing emissions first, before expecting developing countries to take action.